LYMPHOMA & DISABILITY BENEFITS

 Lymphoma is a type of blood cancer that affects the lymphatic system, which is responsible for the production and circulation of white blood cells.
 The lymphatic system is made up of a network of lymph vessels and lymph nodes that spreads throughout your body.
 Therefore, if you have cancer of the lymphomatic system it can be life threatening.
 Especially, if the cancer is not treated properly.
 Unfortunately, those suffering from this type of cancer may also find themselves unable to work due to their illness.

 If you cannot work for 12 months or longer, then you can apply for Social Security Disability Income benefits (SSDI) and Supplemental Security Income benefits (SSI).
-In this article, we will discuss what lymphoma is and how it can qualify you for SSDI and SSI benefits.
-We will also discuss how you can apply for SSDI and SSI benefits if you are suffering from lymphoma.
+In this article, we will discuss what lymphoma is and how you can qualify for SSDI and SSI benefits.
+We will also discuss how you can apply for SSDI and SSI benefits if you have lymphoma.

 Chances are good that you will need an attorney to help you file an application with the SSA and appeal their denials in your claim for benefits.
 Starting your case with the help of an experienced attorney is the best option.
-Contact our law firm today for help in you lymphoma case.
+Contact our law firm today for help winning your lymphoma benefits.

 THE DIFFERENCES BETWEEN TYPES OF LYMPHOMA